jdunkerley/jdunkerley/order-of-evaluation.md

 ## Functions

 Let's think about another quick example.
 What about `MOD(7 + 4, 2) + -MOD(7, 4)`?
-Well following the normal logic we would evaluate each of the `MOD` functions and then evaluate the addition.
+Well following the normal logic, we would evaluate each of the `MOD` functions and then evaluate the addition.
 In other words:

 1. Evaluate `7 + 4` ==> `11`
 2. Evaluate `MOD(11, 2)` ==> `1`